Bluefield Rail Yard

 The Tunnel With No Name

-This tunnel could be called the Deane DTC This is Rockhouse Creek tunnel (see below: locals called it “Love’s Branch tunnel”).
-It’s rudimentarily faced off, both portals and located near Democrat KY at 37 13′ 45″ N, 82 48′ 55″ W on County road 1048, just off Love’s Creek.
+This is Rockhouse Creek tunnel (see below: locals called it “Love’s Branch tunnel”).
+It’s rudimentarily faced off, both portals, and located near Democrat KY at 37 13′ 45″ N, 82 48′ 55″ W on County road 1048, just off Love’s Creek.
 The tunnel is maybe 400′ long, with a curve to the east.
 I don’t know what purpose was served by the two horn-like things on the north portal (see comment by Jon Hirsch).

 South portal of the tunnel